 Be still, and know that I am God.

 I’m feeling overwhelmed.
 Wednesdays can be hard for me.
 Perhaps it’s because the warmth of Sunday has worn off, and I find myself neck-deep in chores, homework, keeping everyone fed, and trying to keep up with my kids’ activities and schedules before the weekend finally comes.
-It doesn’t help when my husband is out of town, and I’m juggling a new baby and teenagers all at once.
+It doesn’t help when my husband is out of town and I’m juggling a new baby and teenagers all at once.

 There have been lots of days like that—when the house is a mess, the sink is piled high with dishes, dinner still needs to be made, and everyone needs a piece of Mom.
 Somehow I get through those days and tackle the next one.
 But one particular Wednesday, it was too much.
-Tired and feeling emotionally overwhelmed, I sat on the couch and started to cry.
+Tired and emotionally overwhelmed, I sat on the couch and started crying.
 “Heavenly Father,” I prayed desperately, “how am I supposed to do everything?”